BioMihanoid/Philosophers/README.md

 ./philo number_of_philosophers time_to_day time_to_eat time_to_sleep number_of_times_each_phlosopher_must_eat
 ```

 P.S.
-All words written after ./philo are any values (there are parameter names)
+All words written after ./philo are any values (there are parameter names). number_of_times_each_phlosopher_must_eat - optional parameter